FreeJoy-Team/FreeJoyWiki/Digital-inputs-configuration.md

 <img src="https://c.radikal.ru/c03/1911/46/f4c4703f1e1d.png">

 Controller will provide internal pull-up for chosen input and no external components are needed.

-The other way the second pin on the button is connected to 3.3V, so Button VCC option must be selected.
+In the other way the second pin on the button is connected to 3.3V, so Button VCC option must be selected.
 Controller will provide internal pull-down for selected pin

 ### Connecting matrix of buttons